nlohmann/json/docs/mkdocs/docs/api/json_pointer/operator_eq.md

 Constant if `lhs` and `rhs` differ in the number of reference tokens, otherwise linear in the number of reference tokens.

+## Notes

+!!! warning "Deprecation"

+    Overload 2 is deprecated and will be removed in a future major version release.

 ## Examples

 ??? example "Example: (1) Comparing JSON pointers"